MrGorbunov/Factorii/Roadmap.md

   * Will require a good amount of rewriting because the player cords are considered the center of the world and referenced a /lot/

 - [ ] Serializable gamestate

 ## v0.3 - Don't Know Yet

+- [ ] Switch to a constant fps game clock
+  * Update functions for movement